Dr Choroomi is happy to answer any queries you may have at your consultation though here are some of the questions he is most commonly asked.

 How long will I have to wait for surgery?

 The time between an initial consult and surgery will depend on the nature of the appointment and Dr Choroomi’s availability.
-A typical wait time for surgical procedures is 1-2 months, however he will do his best to accommodate each patient’s need should time be of the essence.
+A typical wait time for surgical procedures is 6-12 months.

 Where are treatments / surgery performed?